qsnsidney/TPC-W-Benchmark/README.md

 jdbc.path=jdbc:mysql://<ip>:<port>/<database_name>?user=<username>&password=<pwd>&useUnicode=true&characterEncoding=utf-8&
 e.g. jdbc.path=jdbc:mysql://localhost:3400/tpcw?user=root&password=tpcw1234&useUnicode=true&characterEncoding=utf-8&
 ```
 Note: default mysql server is at port 3306.
-If we want to forward the communication between tomcat server and mysql server, we should give jdbc the port our forwarder is at.
+If we want to forward the communication between tomcat server and mysql server, we should give jdbc the port our forwarder (see forwarder.py for an example) is at.
 To compile this directory:
 ```
 ant clean